-That's thick enough to stop blowing holes being a big issue, and is a handy thickness for experimenting with power settings.
+1.5 or 2mm is thick enough to stop blowing holes becoming a big issue, and is a handy thickness to use for experimentation with power settings.

 Preparing the metal

-Light use of an angle grinder or flap wheel will quickly remove surface rust and paint, and for more inaccessible areas an air grinder or dremmel can be effective.
+Light use of a flap disc on an angle grinder will quickly remove surface rust and paint without thinning the metal.
+For more inaccessible areas an air grinder or dremmel can be effective.

 Holding the torch

-MIG can be used one handed, but it's much easier when you can use both hands to steady the torch.
-Throw away the hand held mask that came with the welder and buy a full face mask.
+MIG can be used one handed but nobody does that because it can be used two handed as well.
+Throw away the hand held mask that came with the welder and buy a full face helmet, preferably an auto-darkenining helmet.
 Welding control will be further improved if you can rest an arm against something solid.

 Positioning the tip

 The heat from the weld goes in the direction of the wire.
 The shroud should be angled around 20 degrees from vertical in the direction of the weld.
 This is called pushing the torch which improves penetration - angling the torch the other way (pulling the torch) would heat up the weld you have already done and reduce penetration.

 The end of the shroud should be close to the work without actually touching the weld.
 On thin metal around car bodywork thickness a very short arc is the way to go - it doesn't much matter if you bounce the shroud off the weld occasionally as you go along.
 For thicker metal over 4mm the weld takes longer to cool and the shroud will tend to fill with spatter if it contacts the weld so a small clearance is useful.